Mixed Breed Dogs

 About the Poochon

-The Poochon is a small mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Poochon is an excellent choice for first-time dog owners.
+The Poochon is a cross between the Poodle and Bichon Frise.
+The Poochon is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Poochon is an excellent choice for first-time dog owners.
 Typically standing 9 to 15 inches and weighing 6 to 17 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Poochon brings a distinct combination of traits that sets it apart.
 The Poochon is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Poochon loves being close to its people and forms strong bonds with every member of the household.